lorikayman/RebisTheory/rebis_theory.md

 Sparks of life, or rather, an emergency revive, _supercharges dark matter shard in Arkus_, forming small arcs of purple lightning on the first revive around the crystal.
 On the second revive, those _arcs are seen all throughout Arkus's armor_.

-The last stage in that regard resembles tier 3 trojans, as both do have a characteristic purple burning and lightning, coupled with the presence of dark matter crystal.
-Arkus' dark matter shard, same as trojans', glows pink and burns with the same purple flame, not seen in previous stages of the fight.
+The last stages in that regard resemble tier 3 trojans, as both do have a characteristic purple crystal fuming, and lightning.
+Arkus' dark matter shard, same as trojans', glows pink and burns with the same purple flame, not seen before initial revive.

-This change found in mineral pillars seems to us as a depiction of its charged state, for the first time referenced in the [first part](#minerals-and-souls-part-1).
-This change in color here seems more plausible compared to color shift of tortofists, considering direct before and after states of Arkus' physique, as when compared to a depleted dark matter, Arkus is revived with presence of pure energy of emergency revive.
-And only then the burning, or fuming, of dark matter begins.
+__This property of burning after a revive in mineral seems to us as a depiction of its now charged state.__

 To cycle back to tortofists' ammo - there is potentially only other one instance of charged dark matter - the bullets of [Gorgofist](https://wiki.spiralknights.com/Gorgofist).
-In that case the crystals are the same color as pillars but have bright purple glow as the rest of tortofists' ammo.
+In that case the crystals are the same color as pillars but have bright purple pulsing glow as the rest of tortofists' ammo.

-Throughout [Minerals and Souls](#minerals-and-souls-part-1), [Auras and Souls](#auras-and-souls), and [Apocrean Engines](#apocrean-engines) we had suggested, that __minerals under some conditions could contain charge made of souls__, _essentially the Energy in a specific form_.
+Throughout [Minerals and Souls](#minerals-and-souls-part-1), [Auras and Souls](#auras-and-souls), and [Apocrean Engines](#apocrean-engines) we had suggested, that __minerals under some conditions could contain charge made of souls__, _essentially the Energy in a specific form._

-The Energy here being the medium for souls to exist in and through, and a link for the fuel of [Apocrean Engines](#apocrean-engines).
+The Energy here being the medium for souls to exist in and through, and a link for the fuel of [Apocrean Engines](#apocrean-engines) under condition of being captured by the latter.
 That energy is contained in minerals as charge, one used to power Clockwork Gates, as suggested by Vaelyn's team technician: `We need to analyze how mineral power affects the Core.
 The problem is that very little power reaches down to these depths.
-We can gather so much data from each gate as it launches`. _This dialogue could potentially refer to an old method of gate construction_, but, as dialogue itself remains in the game, and talks about gate launches themselves, we may also suggest a role of crystal energy here being used as-is - a diegetic component of the game, not intended to be removed as it sheds light on the actual physics of minerals, despite the latter being merged with the current concept of Energy in a _seemingly non-diegetic manner_.
+We can gather so much data from each gate as it launches`.
+Although, this dialogue could potentially refer to an old method of gate construction, as it had remained unchanged after rework of energy system.
+But since the dialogue is in the game, and talks about gate launches themselves, we may also suggest a role of energy here being used as-is - _an originally diegetic component of the game_, not intended to be removed as it sheds light on the actual physics of minerals, despite the latter being merged with the current concept of Energy in a seemingly non-diegetic manner.

 As no souls exit minerals, unlike everfrost, it is likely that it is rather a different form of energy contained within those minerals.

 As mineral pillars are explicitly placed and stored across Clockworks, we can potentially suggest, that those are in the depleted state.
 It is then a question of why gremlins had to store specifically depleted mineral?

-There is presence of dark matter in a more raw formations such as [across dark cities](https://wiki.spiralknights.com/File:Area-Devilish_Drudgery-Scenario_Room5A.png).
-Although those could be shards of tortodrone missiles.
+There is presence of dark matter in a more raw formations such as [across dark cities](https://wiki.spiralknights.com/File:Area-Devilish_Drudgery-Scenario_Room5A.png), and around tortodrone-themed arenas.
+On the other hand, those could be shards of tortodrone missiles in a more cinematic perspective.
+Lastly, given those minerals are also observed in the arenas as being hidden behind Misery Blocks, we may propose that it is the most natural state dark matter is found in - in large chunks of mineral compared to the mineral pillars.

 ##### Instances of Charge

 Now we cycle back to tortodrones, but in the context of souls.
-What connects both them, trojans, and Arkus, is the fact that all have dark matter present, it serves as a likely power source, and is charged to the point of fuming:
+What connects tortodrones, trojans, and Arkus, is that all have dark matter present, it serves as, potentially, a power source, and is charged to the point of fuming/burning:

-- Tortodrones have cracks, lightning arcs and burning eyes all of purple color.
+- Tortodrones have cracked shells with purple glow, purple lightning arcs and burning eyes.

-    Crimsonite-powered tortodrones don't have burning eyes, but do have red lightning arcs throughout their shell.
+    Crimsonite-powered tortodrones don't have burning eyes, but do have red lightning arcs throughout their shells.

-    When a corrupted, or potentially, any tortodrone is defeated, its power pistons extend and release purple mist, similar to mist of tier 2 trojans, albeit brighter.
-Then tortodrones petrify.
-Their shells are made of stone and capable of being completely destroyed, once tortodrone deactivates.
+    When a corrupted, or potentially, any tortodrone is defeated:

+    - Its power pistons extend and purple mist is released, similar to mist of tier 2 trojans, attributed to [Baleful Aura](https://wiki.spiralknights.com/Baleful_Aura#Baleful_Aura).
+    - Tortodrone petrifies.
+Their shells and perceived bodies are made of stone and capable of being completely destroyed, once tortodrone deactivates.
+    - The glyphs, carved on each individual shell of tortodrone stop glowing.
-- Trojans, especially tier 3 have their internals, ribcage and eyes, cracked and burning with the same purple flame and visible lightning arcs.
+- Trojans, especially tier 3 have their internals, ribcage and eyes, seemingly cracked as stone and burning with the same brighter hue of purple-pink fire and visible lightning arcs.

-    Their dark matter crystal on the back burns as well and is the same bright pink color.
+    Their dark matter crystal on the back burns as well and is the same bright pink color, identical to Arkus at his first revive.

     When trojan is defeated, his crystal shatters, multiple purple explosions happen, and trojan petrifies.
-- Arkus has the same dark matter crystal, with the first revive it glows with a small amount of pink purple lightning.
+- Arkus has the same dark matter crystal, with the first revive it starts to burn as well as emit arcs of purple lightning.

-    With the second revive purple lightnings arcs traverse entirety of Arkus armour.
+    With the second revive purple lightnings arcs traverse entirety of Arkus's armor.

     When Arkus is defeated, no shattered crystal is seen, but the purple explosions remain.
 Arkus does not turn to stone.
 - Maulos has the same armour with skull imagery, ribcage, and revealed skull for a head as tier 3 trojans.

-    He has everfrost instead of dark matter embedded into him, and has moonstone-like glow from the ribcage, but no burning flames.
+    He has everfrost instead of dark matter embedded, and has moonstone-like glow from the ribcage, but no burning flames.
 Presence of everfrost in place of dark matter was the foundational element for this soul-energy link within minerals.

-    What sets him apart from trojans is the spread of everfrost onto his skull from the chest, forming a spike.
+    What sets him apart from trojans is the presence of everfrost onto his skull, forming a vertical spike.
 When he is defeated, the everfrost shard shatters with its distinct color.

-All of those patterns seem to point a specificity of dark matter and everfrost, again, being connected but also having similar underlying nature and effects.
+All of those patterns seem to point a specificity of dark matter and by extension, everfrost, being connected, but also having similar underlying nature and effects.

-To reiterate on [Minerals and Souls part 1 conclusion](#minerals-and-souls-part-1), this seems as one of arguments to affirming that souls in some capacity are contained in minerals.
+To reiterate on [Minerals and Souls part 1 conclusion](#minerals-and-souls-part-1), those properties emerging from a connection to dark matter seem as one of arguments to energy in some capacity being contained in minerals.
 But then, this _leads to questioning if everfrost is a subtype of moonstone_, be it Underworld counterpart, or a changed by souls of Blinding Abyss moonstone?
 This currently is unknown.
-But, as it is _capable of growing from Maulos's ribcage_, we have to point out the nature of Darkfire Vanaduke's and Carnavon's __claws - made of dark matter, as if transformed__.
+But, as it is _capable of growing from Maulos's ribcage_, we have to point out the nature of Darkfire Lord Vanaduke's and Carnavon's __claws - made of dark matter, as if transformed__.

 Could it be, that __dark matter shard on trojans backs is a symptom, rather than a reason for their condition__?

+Those aspects of both presence of dark matter and curse will be iterated upon in our [final analysis of curse](#intermission-analysis-of-curse).

 ##### Metaphysics of Souls and <span class="through-curse">Cursed Immortality</span>

 As zombies are resurrected, as _Carnavons and Lord Vanaduke are animated by curse, which grants them immortality_, what have happened to Arkus, and by extension, Maulos, and the Legion of Ur to become fiends?

 As far as information about Arkus claims, he could have metaphorically died back then and be brought back to life through curse, similar to the [crew of Iron Hulk](#ghosts-in-the-machine), as they _haunt the ship and bodies as undead_, or, more likely, as _Lord Vanaduke on the altar of a volcanic deity_.
-Apart from the transformation being caused by the _sheer grief or exposure to Underworld_ to be a reason, we have to search further.
+Apart from the transformation being seemingly caused by the _sheer grief and exposure to Underworld_ to be a reason, we have to search further, while assuming such case.

 In case of the [Ghost in The Machine](#ghosts-in-the-machine) the spirits, which could communicate, were benevolent.

 Trojans were _sealed in the Underworld and then summoned_, and _Maulos is summoned from Underworld or even Blinding Abyss_.
 Maulos brought influence of everfrost with him and is _transformed by its presence_ - or by being in the Blinding Abyss, - when compared to trojans of Legion of Ur, who are also transformed, but accompanied by presence of dark matter.

-Carnavons, potentially Slag Walkers, and the rest of Almire's legion were _scorched by shadow fires_ of Lord Vanaduke, as well as Lord Vanaduke himself. _This does not explicitly mean death_, as souls of Almirians remain trapped, more about it now.
+Carnavons, potentially Slag Walkers, and the rest of Almire's legion were scorched by shadow fires of Lord Vanaduke, as he returned from the mountains. _This does not explicitly mean death_, as souls of Almirians remain trapped - more about it now.

 In that sense, we suggest, that presence of fiery souls after Firestorm Citadel' was partially cleansed by the waters from [Spirit Mother's Realm](#spirit-mothers-realm) and Vanaduke's defeat, may reveal that _they were trapped in a corporeal form of perished or ashen Almirians_, in a similar manner as Lord Vanaduke is described by the [Lost Soul of Almire](https://wiki.spiralknights.com/Lost_Soul_of_Almire_(nameless)): `Lord Vanaduke rules over the citadel now.
 His soul bound to some horrific armored prison. ...
 Allow the souls he keeps bound to this world a chance to return` ([Alone in The Dark - Lost Souls of Almire](<https://wiki.spiralknights.com/Lost_Soul_of_Almire_(nameless)#Dialogue>)). __That it is not the metaphysic of Cradle, which do not permit his soul to leave, but the curse itself__.